 After setting up the custom Flag fields and specifying a value in one Flag field per task, you are ready to set up the automatic formatting of Gantt bars colors based on the Flag field that contains the Yes value.
 To do this, complete the following steps:

-1. Double-click anywhere in the white part of the Gantt Chart pane.
+1. Double-click anywhere in the white part of the Gantt Chart panel.
 Microsoft Project displays the Bar Styles dialog shown in the following image.

 2. Scroll to the bottom of the list of bar styles shown in the Bar Styles dialog and select the first blank row.